Sakth1/StaTube/README.md

 python main.py
 ```

-1. Enter a YouTube channel link or video link.
+1. Search for the channel you want to do comment/transcript analysis.
-2. Fetch the video list.
+2. Select the channel.
-3. Select videos to view transcripts and comments.
+3. Select videos from the channel and scrape transcripts or comment.
+4. Analysis will be done and you will be able to visualize and download the analysis.

 ### 📦 Building the Installer

-The project includes an automated workflow to create a Windows Installer (`.exe`).
+The project includes an automated workflow to create a portable executable and Windows Installer (`.exe`).

 1. **Workflow:** The `.github/workflows/build-release.yml` file handles the CI/CD pipeline.
 2. **Inno Setup:** The installer is generated using **Inno Setup**, utilizing the configuration script located at `build/installer/StaTube.iss`.